Eising/droid-metapatch/README.md

 Please note that any support will be on a best effort basis, if I have the time an energy.

-If you have found a bug, please create an issue here on github.
+If you have found a bug, please create an issue on [Github](https://github.com/Eising/droid-metapatch).

+# License

+I have chosen to use the same license as the DROID Forge, namely GPL version 3.

+The source code is distributed with a copy of this license.